radarphp/Radar.Project/README.md

 ?>
 ```

-Browse to <Browse to <http://localhost:8080/foo/zim> and see JSON output.
+Then browse to <http://localhost:8080/foo/zim> and see JSON output.